Updated January 2021 with information about the new English-language Master in Institutions and Political Economy at the University of Barcelona.

 If you are interested in why some countries became rich and others stayed poor, then a Masters in Economic History could be the degree you are looking for.

-While development economics and development studies study poverty today, much (but by no means all) of economic history concerns why some countries managed to escape poverty (all countries started off poor in absolute terms) and others didn’t.
+While development economics and development studies study poverty today, much (but by no means all) of economic history concerns why some countries managed to escape poverty (all countries started poor) and others didn’t.
 This too has important lessons for poor countries today.

-There are other reasons to study economic history, and the field is about other things, too.
+There are other reasons to study economic history, and the field is about other things as well.
 But to stay focused let’s discuss this one.
 When undergraduate students tell me that they would like to study more economic history, this is the usual reason they point out.
 It was also what attracted me to the field from the start.

 This post is written for all students who wish some guidance in this matter, and possibly for some teachers who may wish to direct them as well.
 There is an earlier list by eh.net but it is rather incomplete insofar as European schools are concerned, seems to be outdated, and does not distinguish MSc from PhD programs (that is, many of the schools it lists are US schools that do not offer a terminal MSc degree).